CryptoDevTV/CDAF/README.md

 * [ ] `YES`
 * [ ] `NO`

-Q1.5.2 - Does repositories have topic specified?
+Q1.5.2 - Does repositories have topics specified?

 * [ ] `YES`
 * [ ] `NO`